Jo Wheeler: Early life

+From 1974–78 she attended Wilmslow County Grammar School for Girls, which became comprehensive in 1978, and became part of Wilmslow High School.
+In April 1978 the boys' and girls' grammar schools took part in a joint production of All's Well That Ends Well, where she played the Countess of Roussillon.

+From 1978-79 she was at Dean Row County High School, where she gained 8 O-levels in 1979.
+From 1979–81 she went to the independent Cheadle Hulme School for her sixth-form.

+She started a drama course at Manchester Drama School in September 1983, but attended for only four days, when Central TV picked her for an educational children's show.

+Aged 19 in August 1982, she appeared in a promotional film for Express Dairies, made by Wyvern TV, of Swindon, to be shown to its 3,000 staff.
+The actors were David Gillies and Godfrey James, and it was filmed on Groby Road in Crewe.

 Career

 ITV

 Before joining Sky, Wheeler had spells working for Central East Television as a continuity announcer from 1983 at Lenton Lane Studios, later Carlton Studios, Nottingham.
 From January 1987 to November 1988 she worked with Orion Airways at Castle Donington.

 BBC

 She joined East Midlands Today as one of its first weather presenters when it was launched in 1991.
 She presented the afternoon weekend programme on Radio Lincolnshire from 1988–93.

 Sky News

 She joined BSkyB in October 1994 where she also presented forecasts for Channel 5 until February 2012.
 She was also voted Best European Weather Presenter in 1998.

 She lived in Portugal for a seven-year period with her husband and five children, and commuted to the UK-based Sky News Centre in Isleworth on a weekly basis to present the weather.
 Because of this, she acted as a live reporter in Praia da Luz during the initial coverage of the disappearance of Madeleine McCann before journalists arrived from London.

 In 2010, Sky News carried out a major overhaul of its presentation, removing most of its weather presenters Wheeler now works freelance.